gernsdorfer/ngrx-lite/README.md

 ## Features

-### Devtool support
+### DevTools support

-Install and import [ngrx/store-devtools](https://ngrx.io/guide/store-devtools) und have all Features from the devtools for your component store
+Install and import [ngrx/store-devtools](https://ngrx.io/guide/store-devtools) und have all the features from the DevTools for your component store.

-Let's have a look into the the redux devtools whats going on, in the example above.

-It's important to set the `monitor` property in your devToolConfig, otherwise an State Import is not possible.
+It's important to set the `monitor` property in your `StoreDevtoolsOptions`, otherwise a state import is not possible.

 ```ts app.module
 @NgModule({